MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 Our template and form is there, but what happens when we submit it?
 We already made the create route and left a `console.log(req.body)` --- if you submit that form, you should see the console log the content of the form submission.
 Do you see it?

-The next step is to write our replies#create route logic.
+The next step is to write our `/replies/create` route logic.

 ```js
 // CREATE REPLY